wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 # Cloud Development Kit (CDK)

 The AWS Cloud Develpment Kit (CDK) library, written in TypeScript, generates CloudFormation templates.
-AWS also developed [JSii][JSii], a technology that allows them to translate the TypeScript CDK modules into other popular programming languages such as Python, Go and Java.
+AWS developed [JSii][JSii], a technology to expose the TypeScript CDK modules to other popular programming languages such as Python, Go and Java to attract developers from all these communities.
+But, instead of the programming languages, I suggest to study the CDK's programming model to generate CloudFormation templates.

-AWS CDK is natively written in TypeScript and uses an open source system called JSii to translate the original code into the other supported languages.
-When you choose lib to initiate your project, you're choosing to build an extension to the AWS CDK.
+The [Construct library][Constructs] forms the core of the CDK.
+The library has no dependencies and it defines the `Construct` interface to represent a piece of system state.
+A construct may contain other constructs, bascially forming a tree that to represent the infrastructure blueprint.

 * [construct module][Constructs]
 * [Layer 1][L1]: This is because L1 constructs are auto-generated from the CloudFormation resource specification during the AWS CDK build process.
 * [Layer 2][L2]: Help to reduce boilerplate, mainly by applying sensible defaults
 * [Layer 3][L3]: Your code